Thursday's free racing tips: six horses to consider putting in your multiple bets

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.

-- The Punt Acca: Liam Headd with three selections on day two of York's Dante meeting on Thursday
+- Sandown Placepot picks: Robbie Wilders has a crack at the £50,000 guaranteed pool

-- York Placepot tips: Paul Kealy's perm for the £150,000 guaranteed pool on day two of York's Dante meeting
+- The Punt Acca: Charlie Huggins' three horse racing tips from Market Rasen and Sandown on Thursday

 - Spotlight Lucky 15 tips: four horses to back on Wednesday

-- Cracking the Premier puzzle with David Jennings' tips for each of the six races live on ITV on Wednesday
+- Yarmouth Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed pool

-- The Punt Acca: Liam Headd with three selections on day two of York's Dante meeting on Thursday
+- Sandown Placepot picks: Robbie Wilders has a crack at the £50,000 guaranteed pool

-- York Placepot tips: Paul Kealy's perm for the £150,000 guaranteed pool on day two of York's Dante meeting
+- The Punt Acca: Charlie Huggins' three horse racing tips from Market Rasen and Sandown on Thursday

 - Spotlight Lucky 15 tips: four horses to back on Wednesday